 The mountain is standing high above Rein / Riva di Tures.
 Thanks to the two supporting mountain huts it is often ascended.
 Its long rocky and snowy ridges attract all kinds of mountaineers.
 Ascents are not just easy, but with some experience and a proper equipment they can be done without bigger problems.
 The three normal tours offer some possibilities of combinations, the most attractive being the one where we ascend by the N ridge and descend by the E ridge, continuing towards Magerstein / Monte Magro.

 As seen on the map, Schneebige Nock / Monte Nevoso is standing a bit north of the main chain of the Rieserferner group, so its stand-alone position guarantees also a great panorama.
 The possibility of a ski descent is not often mentioned, but when it is, it is said that in good conditions the glacier towards the Hochgallhuette / Rif.
 Roma could be also done with skis.
-The ski tour from Schneebige Nock / Monte Nevoso (actually fore-summit) is hard, but one of the most rewarding in the whole group.
+The ski tour from Schneebige Nock / Monte Nevoso (actually fore-summit) is difficult, but one of the most rewarding in the whole group.

-First climber was archduke (Erzherzog) Rainer of Austria with Major Graf Heinrich Wurmbrand and guides Georg Weiss, Georg Auer and Heinrich Oberarzbacher on October 6th, 1866.
+The first climber was archduke (Erzherzog) Rainer of Austria with Major Graf Heinrich Wurmbrand and guides Georg Weiss, Georg Auer and Heinrich Oberarzbacher on October 6th, 1866.

 As Schneebige Nock / Monte Nevoso rises a bit off the main crest of Rieserferner group, it offers in days with good visibility a very nice panorama.
 The first mountain which attracts attention is of course the nearby Hochgall, rising above its glaciers.
 Nice are also other summits of Rieserferner group, beyond Rain valley the Durreck group, behind it Zillertal Alps and to the right Hohe Tauern and towards the south picturesque Dolomites.

 For general overview, see the Rieserferner Group page!

-The other trailhead in Rein valley is more SW of the village, where on the altitude of some 1520m the marked path crosses the Reinbach and enters the Gelttal.
+The other trailhead in Rein valley is more SW of the village, where on the altitude of some 1520 m the marked path crosses the Reinbach and enters the Gelttal.
 This is the path to Rieserfernerhuette.
 Mathias Zehring says: 'Gelttal valley is a very scenic high valley.
 I can recommend this side of the mountain very much.'

-Best map is Tabacco 1:25000 Nr.
+The best map is Tabacco 1:25.000 Nr.
 35 "Valle Aurina / Ahrntal – Vedretta di Ries / Rieserferner Gruppe.